willnguyen1312/zoom-image/packages/docs/src/api/createZoomImageHover.md

   // The css class will be added to zoom lens element zoomLensClass?: string

-  // The container of zoomed image zoomTarget?: HTMLElement

-  // By default, zoomed image will have a scale of 1
+  // By default, zoomLensScale have a value of 1
-  // The smaller the value, the bigger zoomed image and smaller zoom lens scaleFactor?: number
+  // The smaller the value, the bigger zoomed image and smaller zoom lens zoomLensScale?: Partial<CSSStyleDeclaration>

+  // The container of zoomed image
+  zoomTarget: HTMLElement

+  // The scale of zoomed image, default is 2 scale?: number
 }

 function createZoomImageHover(